Skip to main content

 Thiruvananthapuram (old name Trivandrum) is the capital city of Kerala - a south Indian state in the west coast.
 It was also the capital of the Kings of Travancore.
 The city got its name after the famous Anantha Padmanaha Swamy temple.

-Anantha Padmanabha Swamy is one of the forms of Lord Vishnu.
+Anantha Padmanabha Swamy is one of the forms of Sri Maha Vishnu.
 The main idol made of black stone is in sleeping posture on the 'Adiseshu' - the Divine Serpent.
 Goddess Lakshmi is seated at His feet and Lord Brahma (one of the Holy Trinity) is seated on a lotus (Padmam) that emerges from the 'nabhi' (navel) of Anantha Padmanabha Swamy.

 Devotees have the darshan of the three different parts (head, middle part and feet) of the mesmerizing idol of Anantha Padmanaha Swamy from 3 main doors.